dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

 Note: In case you need to open multiple terminals on laptop and or jetson, I recommend using tmux. tmux allows you to split a single terminal into multiple panes each of which acts as an independent terminal and you won't have to ssh again from another terminal.
 You can see some guides on using tmux or open multiple terminals directlt if need for subsequent steps.

+Note: I made an alias in bashrc file, so you can just type `rover3` and it will implement the above ssh command

 # Step 2: Start docker containers on Jetson and Laptop
 We only work inside dockers.
 - Laptop: open a terminal and do